mmanjos/kospet-gps-converter/README.md

 | ----------------------------------------------------------------------------------- | ------------- | ---------------------------------------- |
 | [KOSPET Tank T3 Ultra](https://kospet.com/products/kospet-tank-t3-ultra-smartwatch) | AT341DV001134 | :white_check_mark: Lat/Long :x: Altitude |

-The current firmware on the Tank T3 Ultra unfortunately records `altitude: 0` at all points in the data.
+:warning: The current firmware on the Tank T3 Ultra unfortunately records `altitude: 0` at all points in the data.
 A request has been made to the manufacturer to have this valuable data saved in future releases.

 ## Usage